holderlb/WSU-SAILON-NG/domains/vizdoom/README.md

 ## Feature vector format

 The feature vector provides a value for each sensor and is sent in JSON format.
-The high-level sensors player and enemy are further broken down by their ID, position, and health.
-There may be more than one enemy.
-The high-level sensor projectile is broken down by ID and position.
-An example of a projectile is a slow-moving bullet.
-There may be more than one projectile.
+The high-level sensor information includes "enemies", "items", "player", "timestamp" and "image".
+The "enemies" array includes an entry for each live enemy, which includes their ID, orientation, position, and health.
+The player object includes the agent's ID, orientation, position, health and ammo.
+The "items" array includes subarrays for "health", "ammo", "trap" and "obstacle".
+Each of these subarrays includes ID, position and orientation information for uncollected items.

-For example,
+See below for an example.

 ```
 {